 - a.
-The honoraria requested must be in the range similar to other speakers/performers - b.
+The honoraria requested must be in the range like other speakers/performers - b.
 All expenses must be in the range of items used in similar events - c.
 Items cannot be requested that could or should be donated, free, provided by other sources, or obtained at a lower cost a.
-The event should not duplicate an event already held in the current semester unless proper justification is provided explaining the need for a similar event
+The event should not duplicate an event already held in the current semester unless proper justification is provided explaining the need for a similar event a.
+Events must be open to all CSU-Pueblo students